-- 1. The type of data to be collected and related thresholds or triggers is determined by individual Medical Staff committees/departments and approved by the MEC.
+- 1. The type of data to be collected and related thresholds or triggers is determined by individual Medical Staff committees/departments and approved by the Medical Staff.
 Indicators may change as deemed appropriate by the department and/or Medical Staff and should be reviewed and approved on an annual basis.
 Data collected should not be limited to negative/outlier trending data.
 Good performance data should also be considered.
-The indicators for each specialty / practitioner must be inclusive of the scope of practice / privileges granted for that specialty / practitioner and include the items in Section A below if appropriate to their practice.
+The indicators for each specialty/Practitioner must be inclusive of the scope of practice/privileges granted for that specialty/Practitioner and include the items in Section A below if appropriate to their practice.

 - a.
-The organized Medical Staff measures and assesses processes that primarily depend on the activities of one or more credentialed practitioners and AHPs, including but not limited to:
+The organized Medical Staff measures and assesses clinical processes and patient care outcomes that primarily depend on the activities of one or more licensed independent Practitioners, and other Practitioners credentialed Practitioners and AHPs: Such indicators may include:

 - i.
+Outcomes of care such as morbidity and/or mortality

+- ii.
 Use of medications

-- ii.
-Use of blood and blood components

 - iii.
-Operative and other procedure(s)
+Use of blood and blood component

 - iv.
+Operative and other procedures (s)

+- v.
 Use of anesthesia/sedation

-- v.
-Performance of histories and physicals and other documentation

 - vi.
-Use of clinical resources (utilization review)

-- vii.
-Outcomes of care
+Performance of histories and physicals

 - b.
+The Medical Staff will select two or three general indicators that apply to all credentialed Practitioners and AHPs.

+- c.
 The Medical Staff may consider the six areas of "General Competencies" developed by the Accreditation Council for Graduate Medical Education (ACGME).
 These include:

 - i.
 Patient care

 - ii.
 Medical/clinical knowledge

 - iii.
 Practice-based learning and improvement

 - iv.
 Interpersonal and communication skills

 - v.
 Professionalism

 - vi.
 Systems-based practice

-- c.
 Information used in the ongoing professional practice evaluation may be acquired through:

-- Periodic chart review;

-- Direct observation

-- Monitoring of diagnostic and treatment techniques

-- Discussion with other individuals involved in the care of each patient including consulting physicians, assistants at surgery, and nursing and administrative personnel.

-- 2. Thresholds/triggers for performance must be defined for the selected indicators.
+- Periodic chart review and data analysis; - Direct observation - Monitoring of diagnostic and treatment techniques - Discussion with other individuals involved in the care of each patient including consulting physicians, assistants at surgery, and nursing and administrative personnel. - 2.
+Thresholds/triggers for performance must be defined for the selected indicators.
 Triggers are defined as unacceptable levels of performance within the established defined criteria and are used to identify those performance outcomes that could trigger FPPE.
+In general, a deviation from the normative data that is statistically significant will be used unless otherwise specified as follows.
 Triggers to consider include, but are not limited to: